 - a) its peculiar writing system

-- b) almost complete lack of cognates with Indo-European languages and
+- b) complete lack of cognates with Indo-European (IE) languages and

-- c) a somewhat alien to a Western speaker grammar.
+- c) a somewhat alien to a Western (IE, really) speaker grammar.

 Chinese-specific trick or two I learned are all related to writing: Learn writing of some characters, maybe a few hundred (but prioritise using pinyin IME), and learn the most common 150-ish radicals - this will make learning characters easier.
 Skritter is nice, partially because they record the state of all characters you ever learn, no matter whether you add or remove lists you're studying from.